Strictly’s Ellie Goldstein addresses concern that she was ‘upset’ after first dance

 “We could work on [your] feet but your timing was exquisite,” said judge Anton Du Beke.

-On X, many praised Goldstein’s dancing, but some viewers expressed worry over the course of the episode that she was left upset by her score or her experience on the night.
+On X (Twitter), many praised Goldstein’s dancing, but some viewers expressed worry during the course of the episode that she had been left upset by her score or her experience on the night.

 During the episode, Goldstein could also be seen being spoken to comfortingly by sprinter Harry Aikines-Aryeetey and his dance partner Karen Hauer.